-51 Years Ago: The Beatles Begin Filming ‘A Hard Day’s Night’
+The Day the Beatles Began Filming ‘A Hard Day’s Night’

 The Beatles had barely any time to reflect on their history-making first journey to America before moving on to their next project.
-On March 2, 1964, about a week after returning to England, shooting began on the Beatles’ first motion picture, A Hard Day’s Night.
+On March 2, 1964, about a week after returning to England, shooting began on their first movie, A Hard Day’s Night.

 Filming got underway at London’s Marleybone Station (not Paddington, as often reported) with the opening sequence, where the boys avoid packs of screaming girls as the title song plays.
 Unlike most movies, A Hard Day’s Night was more or less shot in order, and the next few days were spent on a train going back and forth to Minehead, Somerset in southwestern England.
 It was during these early days that George Harrison met Pattie Boyd, whom he would marry two years later.